icemac/icemac.callonchange/README.txt

 Similar tools
 =============

+(Sorted by the time I got to know them.)

 * pest_: "Auto tester for python" Seems to be designed to run tests and nothing else.
 Has growl integration.
 Current version (1.0.3) has no automatic tests.